futureofcoding/futureofcoding.org/plan.md

 For me, programming is a medium for creative expression.
 Just like writing.
 It's how I articulate what's in my head, refine my ideas, and communicate them with others.

 All media -- writing, pictures, coding -- can be used either for business or art.
 You can write advirtisement copy or a fictional short story.
-You can create a entreprise software company or share a simple animation with friends.
+You can create an entreprise software company or share a simple animation with friends.

 The same goes for bicyling.
 Steve Jobs saw the computer as the "bicycle for the mind."
 You can bike to get somehwere faster or to workout or to simply have fun.